bkesterbyld/maroon-potato/src/pages/index.md

       - title: 'Zero Compromises, Nothing to Learn'
         content: >
           Most low code platforms have computing limitations or require you to learn something exotic and time-consuming.
-Above utilizes an imperative programming model that delivers the power of languages like C and Java in an easy, straightforward approach.
+Above uses an imperative programming model that delivers the power of languages like C and Java in an easy, straightforward approach.
         actions:
           - label: Learn More
             url: /platform